sonnym/jekyll_example_embed/README.md

 Make separate directories within `_collections/examples` for each language you would like to prcoess.
 The directory is used to highlight the code therein, and, as such, is necessary for proper output.

-The example itself will be rendered in an iframe, giving it a separate execution context from the rest of the page.
-This will allow multiple examples to be displayed on the same page, even if they are progressions on a theme and contain duplicate variables.

 ## Contributing